-The new Toledo is sensible to the point of making Hermione Granger seem louche.
+The Seat Toledo is sensible to the point of making Hermione Granger seem louche.
 About as visually interesting as the inside of your eyelids, it is the automotive equivalent of a Bosch dishwasher: well made, utterly functional and entirely devoid of character.
 It takes the notion of quality white goods for the road and re-invents it on a level shared only by its badge-engineered sister, the Skoda Rapid.
 Although having said that the Rapid Spaceback offers a modicum of style.

 A hatchback cleverly concealed behind a conventional three-box design, it's based on an extended VW Polo platform.
-There are three 1.2-litre petrol specifications, although the least powerful has just three cylinders and musters a mere 74bhp, appearing to exist only to allow Seat a sub-£12,500 entry point to the range.
-If you want anything approaching respectable performance you'll need the four-pot motor offering power of either 84bhp or 103bhp and a price point north of £14,000.
-There's a 120bhp 1.4 as well but it can only be specified with a DSG gearbox and top SE specification, at a £17,780 list price.
+There was previously three 1.2-litre petrol specifications, with the least powerful having just three cylinders and mustering a mere 74bhp, appearing to exist only to allow Seat a sub-£12,500 entry point to the range.
+A facelift put pay to this approach and subsquently there is now only one 1.2-litre petrol in 108bhp four-cylinder form and the price point for the Toledo range is now north of £17,500.

-For most, the 1.6-litre diesel is probably the preferable choice, even at its £16,640 starting price.
-Like the top spec 1.2-litre petrol it has 103bhp, but vastly more torque and, at 72.4mpg combined, truly impressive fuel consumption.
+The entry-level engine to the range comes in the shape of a 1.4-litre TDI equipped with 89bhp, but for most, the 1.6-litre diesel is probably the preferable choice.
+It has a bit more power than the 1.2-litre petrol with its 113bhp, but vastly more torque and, at 72.4mpg combined, truly impressive fuel consumption.
 Performance is good on paper (0-62mph in 10.4sec) and even better on the road thanks to the wide powerband's ability to mask gaps between the five-speed manual gearbox's ratios.

 Its static qualities are more impressive, especially if you believe big is beautiful.
 By extending the Polo wheelbase and attaching what amounts to a big box on the back, Seat has provided the Toledo with a spacious interior and a simply colossal boot.
 How large?
-Bigger than that of a Mercedes E-class, Audi A6 or BMW 5-series saloon.
+Bigger than that of a Mercedes E-Class, Audi A6, Jaguar XF or BMW 5 Series saloon.
 That notchback shape does limit things a little when loading truly bulky items, but if it's just the usual shopping and luggage, the Toledo is second to none in the class.
 Rear legroom is exceptional too.